subsurface/subsurface/CodingStyle.md

   where the two meet, use your best judgment and go for best consistency (i.e., where does the variable "originate")

+* there is a strong preference for lower case file names; sometimes conventions or outside requirements make camelCase filenames the better (or only) choice, but absent such an outside reason all file names should be lower case

 * switch statements with blocks are a little bit special (to avoid indenting too far)
   ```